 - No sedation or anaesthetic is required and you stay with your dog/bitch throughout the examination.

-Eye tests are performed by Malcolm Davidson BVM&S CertVOphthal MRCVS an appointed British Veterinary Association eye panellist.
+Eye tests are performed by Malcolm Davidson BVM&S CertVOphthal MRCVS who is an appointed British Veterinary Association eye panellist.